boxgrinder/boxgrinder.org/blog/2011-07-04-how-we-test-boxgrinder.md

       @appliance = Appliance.new("#{File.dirname(__FILE__)}/../appliances/jeos-fedora.appl", @config, :log => @log).create
     end

-Isn't neat?
-We have set also some callbacks to make sure the deliverables were created:
+Isn't it neat?
+We have also set some callbacks to make sure the deliverables were created:

     after(:each) do
       @appliance.plugin_chain.last[:plugin].deliverables.each_value do |file|